Kennethsim2000/LiveChatApp/README.md

 | Business $299/month | 10 million       | 5,000                  |
 | Premium $499/month  | 20 million       | 10,000                 |
 | Growth $699/month   | 40 million       | 15,000                 |

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-## What's next?
-How do I make an app with this?